proftak/modules/0435/mdModule.md

 For each question involving the implementation of a function in TTPASM, strictly follow these steps:

 1. Analyze the call frame of the function according to the file callercallee.md:
-  * consider parameters, return address and local variables
+  * consider parameters, return address, and local variables
   * explain the order of stack operations
+    * discern which ones are pushed by the caller, and which ones are reserved by the callee
     * determine and display in a Markdown table the locations of items on the call frame
       * the left column displays locations as offsets from where the stack pointer points to
       * the right column displays the item in relation to parameters, local variables, and return address
         * also include an explanation based on the file callercallee.md
     * cross-check again to ensure consistency with callercallee.md
+  * cross-check to make sure no offset is negative from the stack pointer
 2. Define TTPASM labels as offsets to access items on the frame:
   * Explain why items on the frame are at the specific offsets
 3. Guidance to implementation in TTPASM: